 Because you will be designing icons in various sizes, it would be a good idea to create the icons in vector form so that it is easier for you to scaled the icons down – just saying.
 Additionally, you should start working from the biggest size down; this ways it is actually easier to size them down than size up.

 As I mentioned previously, you should also try to customize the details for the differently sized icons.
-It is a small size difference but it still could effect the over all quality when there is a lot of small details in the smaller icons.
-I think you should however, explore a little bit with the bigger icons – especially on retina displays – as they will look so good on the crisp displays.
+It is a small size difference but it still could affect the overall quality when there is a lot of small details in the smaller icons.
+I think you should, however, explore a little bit with the bigger icons – especially on retina displays – as they will look so good on the crisp displays.

 Icons for inspiration